7 days in Calabria, Italy itinerary: a complete guide

 • Remember to get your FREE travel insurance quote from SafetyWing to receive fully comprehensive support when it comes to unforeseen travel complications.

-• If you are traveling alone, be sure to ‘always’ carry your cell phone along with you, if you have one that is.
+• If you are travelling solo, be sure to ‘always’ carry your mobile device along with you, if you have one that is.
 Even if just going to the beach.

-• Calabria is the least known Southern region of Italy among international travelers, but that doesn’t mean it has less to offer.
+• Calabria is the least known southern region of Italy among international travellers, but that doesn’t mean it has less to offer.

 • Pollino National Park is the largest national park in Italy and the one where you can get to see the last remaining wolves in the country.